ZaidAfane3/phase2-docs/README.md

 Then expose argocd through the ingress in `infra-repo/k8s/cluster/argocd/ingress.yaml`.

-For argocd to access the infra gitops repo, ssh-key authentication was used and added ti argocd ui, then pointed each application to the path inside the infra repo.
+For argocd to access the infra gitops repo, ssh-key authentication was used and added to argocd ui, then pointed each application to the path inside the infra repo.

 # Microservice Architecture
-The to-do app web app is a simple 4 services
+The `to-do app` web app is a simple 4 services
 1. auth service: has it's own database and responsible for logging in/out and check if user is logged in through a cookie.
-2. be service: managing the logig for a todo app and communicates with an OpenAI Compatible API for some fancy LLM integration, it talk also with the auth service through a ClusterIP service to check if user is authenticated, be has it's own database
+2. be service: managing the logic for a todo app and communicates with an OpenAI Compatible API for some fancy LLM integration, it talks also with the auth service through a ClusterIP service to check if user is authenticated, be has it's own database
 3. frontend service: pointing to /api/todo and /auth
 4. The postgresql running with be and auth schema.